tytydraco/yessleep/out/All_I_Ever_Wanted_To_Be_Was_A_Writer_Part_3.md

 That one stung and I sighed, “Sorry I’ve been working.”

 “Not on this I hope.”
 Jerry sighed and pointed at my computer screen.
-The word do wasn’t corrupted.
+The word doc was corrupted.
 All of my progress was gone.
 My perfect ending…destroyed.
 A burning pain began behind my eyes and I started to sob.

 In between gasps for air I got out a statement, “Jerry…I need help.”